craigparry/Scrabble/ReadMe.md

 * There is a case where words being played vertically are not being allowed.
 It doesn't always happen, but it happens when connecting on both sides of a horizontal word.
 Wasn't able to track it down tonight.

+* The wildcards are buggy at the moment.
+They are not fully built into the human player, but work for the computer player.

 TODO if more time: